 Center to Center Distance Between two Holes

 Minimum center to center distance between two holes in sheet metal parts is required to avoid metal distortion, deformation and fracturing.

-Minimum distance between two hole centers during sheet metal design should be equal to sum of hole radius plus two times the sheet thickness.
+Recommended Minimum distance between two hole centers in sheet metal design should be equal to sum of hole radius plus two times the sheet thickness.

 Recommended Distance = Radius of Hole1 + Radius of Hole2 + Sheet Thickness